bvbohnen/X3_Customizer/README.md

  * Set_Missile_Swarm_Count

       Set the number of submissiles fired by swarm missiles.
 Submissile damage is adjusted accordingly to maintain overall damage.

 ***

+Obj Transforms:

+ * Adjust_Max_Seta

+      Changes the maximum SETA speed multiplier.
+Higher multipliers than the game default of 10 may cause oddities.

+ * Adjust_Max_Speedup_Rate

+      Changes the rate at which SETA turns on.
+By default, it will accelerate by (selected SETA -1)/10 every 250 milliseconds.
+This transform will reduce the delay between speedup ticks.

+ * Set_Max_Marines

+      Sets the maximum number of marines that each ship type can carry.
+These are byte values, signed, so max is 127.

+ * Stop_Events_From_Disabling_Seta

+      Stop SETA from being turned off automatically upon certain events, such as missile attacks.

+***